ArduPilot/ardupilot_wiki/dev/source/docs/building-for-navio2-on-rpi3.rst

 Build
 -----

 Now you can build arducopter.
-For quadcopter use the following command:
+For copter use the following command:

 ::

-    waf --targets bin/arducopter-quad
+    waf --targets bin/arducopter

-To build for other frame types replace quad with one of the following options:
+To build a helicopter, specify "arducopter-heli".
+The following frame types are specified in the "Frame Type" item of the Mission Planner menu "INITIAL SETUP".

 ::

-    coax heli hexa octa octa-quad single tri y6
+    Quad Hexa Octa Octa-Quad Y6  Heli Tri

-In the end of compilation binary file with the name arducopter-quad will be placed in ``ardupilot/build/navio2/bin/ directory``.
+In the end of compilation binary file with the name arducopter will be placed in ``ardupilot/build/navio2/bin/ directory``.